antfu/antfu.me/pages/posts/mental-health-oss.md

 ### Thanks

-Thanks to {@patak-dev} and {@posva} for our deep conversations around this topic, they really helped me a lot and provided great support.
+Thanks to {@patak-cat} and {@posva} for our deep conversations around this topic, they really helped me a lot and provided great support.

 And **You**, as well as the great open source community!
 I am so grateful for all the help and support I have received from you.